Gold and Spice Souks#7 in Best Things To Do in Dubai

 - 0.0Food Scene

-Dubai has been a heavyweight in international trade for centuries, specializing in all things rare and valuable.
-To get a sense of what commerce was like back in the 19th century, take a stroll through one of the city's traditional souks, or bazaars.
-The Gold Souk, located on Dubai Creek's south bank near the Dubai Marina, specializes in glitz and glamour.
-Featuring glittering displays of necklaces, bracelets, and earrings, the Gold Souk is one of the world's most renowned jewelry trading centers.
+Dubai is and has been a titan of trade for centuries.
+To get a sense of what commerce was like back in the day, take a stroll through one of the city's traditional souks, or bazaars.
+The Gold Souk, located on Dubai Creek's south bank in the Deira, specializes in glitz and glamour.
+Featuring glittering displays of necklaces, bracelets and earrings from more than 300 retailers, the Gold Souk is one of the most renowned gold jewelry trading centers in the world.
 In fact, approximately 20 percent of the world's gold passes through this market.
-On the other side of the creek lies the Spice Souk, where venders hawk rare flavors from across the globe, including cinnamon, ginger, and chili.
-This is also the place to stock up on saffron.
-As the souk's primary ingredient, you'll find this delectable spice at a much lower cost here than you would at home.
+But if you're not one for gold, don't fret.
+The souk also sells platinum, diamonds and silver.
+You're also guaranteed to get what you're paying for.
+The government tightly controls what is sold and by who in the souk, so you don't have to walk away thinking there's a chance you may be holding something counterfeit.